 areas of expertise

-Craig B. Whitney is a partner in the Litigation group, with a focus on copyright, trademark, false advertising and trade secret disputes.
+Craig B. Whitney is a partner in the Litigation group, with a focus on intellectual property and false advertising disputes and counseling.

-Mr. Whitney represents corporate and individual clients in a wide range of industries, including media, technology, publishing, apparel, pharmaceuticals, cosmetics, finance, art, entertainment and design.
-He handles copyright, trademark, right of publicity, false advertising, trade secret and patent disputes, protecting valuable intellectual property rights from would-be infringers and defending clients against wrongful accusations of infringement.
-Mr. Whitney also advises clients on brand management and licensing.
-He oversees internal and administrative intellectual property investigations and class action litigation defense.
-Mr Whitney prosecutes domestic and foreign trademark applications and actively assists clients in navigating the rapidly evolving landscape of IP law.
+Craig advises emerging, high-growth, and established companies across a diverse range of industries, including media, technology, publishing, video games, apparel, pharmaceuticals, cosmetics, finance, art, entertainment and design.
+He handles copyright, trademark, false advertising, right of publicity, trade secret and patent issues, protecting valuable intellectual property rights from would-be infringers and defending clients against wrongful accusations of infringement.
+Craig also counsels clients on brand management and licensing.
+He oversees IP investigations and class action litigation defense.
+Craig prosecutes domestic and foreign trademark applications and actively assists clients in navigating the rapidly evolving landscape of IP law.
 He is an experienced arbitrator and a member of the American Arbitration Association (AAA).

-Mr. Whitney’s representative work includes serving as lead trial counsel on a high-profile false advertising case between two telecommunication giants; a massive summary judgment victory in a five-year long false advertising battle between dietary supplement manufacturers; multiple victories on behalf of video game developers fighting off copyright infringement claims by would-be competitors; a series of successful outcomes pursuing false advertising claims against product review websites, a landmark victory clarifying copyright fair use and parody on behalf of several well-known musicians; a defense win dismissing copyright infringement claims brought by a putative class of attorneys against the leading legal research websites; a favorable outcome for a high-end beauty products company in a trademark and trade dress action against a manufacturer of knock-off products; a district and appellate court decision dismissing all claims by a proposed class against an international bank for alleged violations of, among other things, the Federal False Marking Act, RICO and the CAN-SPAM Act; and counseling prominent art museums and galleries on domestic and international copyright issues.
+Craig’s recent representative work includes serving as lead trial counsel on a high-profile false advertising case between two telecommunication giants; a massive summary judgment victory in a five-year long false advertising battle between dietary supplement manufacturers; multiple victories on behalf of video game developers fighting off copyright infringement claims by would-be competitors; a series of successful outcomes pursuing false advertising claims against product review websites; a landmark victory clarifying copyright fair use and parody on behalf of several well-known musicians; a defense win dismissing copyright infringement claims brought by a putative class of attorneys against the leading legal research websites; a favorable outcome for a high-end beauty products company in a trademark and trade dress action against a manufacturer of knock-off products; a district and appellate court decision dismissing all claims by a proposed class against an international bank for alleged violations of the Federal False Marking Act, RICO and the CAN-SPAM Act; and counseling prominent art museums and galleries on copyright issues.